tharencandi/undergrad_capstone/README.md

 	6. apt-get install -y openslide-tools
 	7. apt-get install -y python3-opencv
 	8. install nvm and nodejs
+	9. Install redis (in memory database), either from the package manager of you distrbibution OR from the official page as a binary
 	8. DRAN/CNN weights available [here](https://drive.google.com/file/d/1Kk17yPiln8CQG6uhiFHLKn6EkvjBJc7Q/view?usp=sharing)

 4. How to run tests: run pytest in repo directory.